Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set the speech detected callback invoked when beginning of speech or end of speech is detected:
+- Set the speech detected callback to get invoked when the beginning of speech or the end of speech is detected:

   ```c
   /* Callback */